Invicara/digitaltwin-factory/pageComponents/README.md

 * [simpleViewerSpaces](./simpleViewerSpaces/) : A simple implementation of the iafViewerDBM illustrating how to display and interact with spaces in the viewer.
 * [simpleViewerThemes](./simpleViewerThemes/README.md) : A simple implementation of the iafViewerDBM illustrating how to theme elements in the viewer with different colors.
 * [simpleViewerVisibility](./simpleViewerVisibility/README.md) : A simple implementation of the iafViewerDBM illustrating how to slice elements in the model to isolate them n context against the rest of the model elements, as well as how to completely hide elements from the view.

+### Combination pageComponents

+These pageComponents combine multiple of the examples above to achieve a given use case, capability, or workflow.
+They may require more configuration or setup than the simple pageComponents.

+* [modelDocViewer](./modelDocViewer/README.md) : This pageComponent combines the capabilities found in simplerViewer, simpleViewerVisibility, and floatingDocViewer to compose a pageComponent that supports searching and interrogating model elements, uploading and relating files to model elements, and viewing files.